Japan, Your Way.

 Japan is stunning year-round — each season offers its own story:

-• Summer (June–August): Vibrant festivals, green countryside, and fireworks.
+• Summer (June–August): Festivals, lush countryside, fireworks.

 • How many cities should I see on my first trip?